 Why buy property in Kalkan?

-has bougainvillea-draped whitewashed homes spilling down into its ancient harbour.
+The pretty Mediterranean town of Kalkan has bougainvillea-draped whitewashed homes spilling down into its ancient harbour.
 Quiet, genteel Kalkan is the perfect getaway for anyone looking to escape the crowds and enjoy privacy, good food, and plenty of sunshine.

 Once a fishing village, Kalkan's economy is now reliant on tourism.
 Although it's expanded, due to its distance (around 1.5 hours) from the nearest airport, it's avoided the intense tourism development that many other Turkish Mediterranean centres have.